parity-ai/helm-charts/README.md

 # Parity AI's `helm-charts` repo

 This repository holds helm charts for installing Parity's services in your Kubernetes cluster.
-It's designed to be easy enough to follow for self-service installation, but if you run into any issues please reach out to founders@tryparity.com!
+Check out our [quickstart guide](https://docs.tryparity.com/quickstart) to install these into your cluster, and if you run into any issues please reach out to founders@tryparity.com!

 ### Services